College Identity Theft: A Growing Problem

 Not just an inconvenience or a detriment to your credit rating, identity theft is classified as a federal crime.
 According to the Identity Theft and Assumption Deterrence Act of 1998, it is a federal crime if someone "knowingly transfers or uses, without lawful authority, a means of identification of another person with the intent to commit, or to aid or abet, any unlawful activity that constitutes a violation of the Federal law, or that constitutes a felony under any applicable State or local law."

-If you suspect that you're identity has been compromised, the first step is to notify all your financial institutions that may have been affected.
+If you suspect that your identity has been compromised, the first step is to notify all your financial institutions that may have been affected.
 Ensure that all accounts are closed immediately and ask that any new accounts be flagged for possible fraudulent charges in the future.

 Next, notify local law enforcement of the crime.
 They will be able to advise you of further steps as well as begin an investigation.